starbugs/icedcoffee/README.md

 ---------------

-1. **Pull the code from github**: the easiest way to stay updated is to use *Git Read-only* by typing `git clone git://github.com/starbugs/icedcoffee.git` on a terminal.
+1. **Pull the code from github**: the easiest way to stay updated is to use *Git Read-only* by typing `git clone git://github.com/starbugs/icedcoffee.git` on the terminal.

-2. Open icedcoffee.xcworkspace using Xcode 4.2+
+2. Open `icedcoffee.xcworkspace` using Xcode 4.2 or newer.

-3. Run the tests and have fun!
+3. Pick and run some of the tests and have fun!

 Documentation